 We always recommend that if your bird has any type of illness or injury, that it is taken to a vet as soon as possible.
 Time is of the essence with a sick bird, and often by the time the bird is showing symptoms, it is too late.

 However, it is always good to have a basic first aid kit to hand.
-It should contain a few simple things that will be useful should your bird become injured, and you are able to treat them before seeing the vet.
+It should contain a few simple things that will be useful should your bird become injured, and you are able to care for them prior to or on route to the vet.

 These are the basic minimum items that should be at hand in case of an emergency:

 - A substance to stop bleeding (Cornflour is good for this, however there are proprietary brands available in all good pet shops.)

 - Savlon cream (The ONLY human medication that can safely be used on a bird.

 - Bandage material (vet wrap, or micro-pore tape).

 - A bird safe disinfectant (Such as F10 or Avisafe)